-Figure 4.
+Figure 5.
 The Ownership Map of the Outsight case study.

-sumes work on the system.
-In Table 5 we see how the composition of the team changed, Blue leaves and Green comes back.
-Green introduces himself in S2 with an Edit (R11), later followed by a quick sequence of Takeovers (R13) and thus claiming back the ownership over his former code.
+Period 7.
+After two periods of maintenance the team resumes work on the system.
+In Table 4 we see how the composition of the team changed: Blue leaves and Green comes back.
+Green restarts with an Edit in S2 (R11), later followed by a quick sequence of Takeovers (R13) and thus claiming back the ownership over his former code.
 Simultaneous he starts expanding S2 in Teamwork with Red (R12).